 You can find the console’s name at the back of the device, labeled Universe 1, Universe 2 e, etc. The universes work separately using different cables and can not be combined.

-A power supply is used to supply electrical power to the lighting fixtures.
-You would require separate power for LED fixtures because a DMX controller only provides signals to the fixture, not the power.
+A power supply is used to supply electrical power to the lighting fixture.
+You would require separate power for LED fixtures because a controller only provides signals to the fixture, not the power.
 Powering the DMX and the LED fixtures requires separate cables and sources.

 How Does a DMX Controller Work?

 A DMX controller is user-friendly and easy to understand once the basics are correctly understood.
 There are multiple types of DMX available with touch screens and a different number of channels.
 It has many options to play with and is usually limited to your creative imagination.
 We must go through the basic operations and program the DMX controller to know how it works.